 - From your dashboard, click "Start a New Case" - Location: Cook County Domestic Relations Chicago. - Category: Domestic Relations General Proceedings - Case Type: Petition for APR - "Case Cross-Reference Number" is the attorney's Cook County Attorney number.
 Pro bono attorneys may use NIJC's attorney number. - Fill out Petitioner (your client) and Respondent information - Filing type: "efile" not "efile and serve" - Upload and name each of your documents, choosing the type that most closely resembles your documents (e.g., "Complaint/Petition").
 If your filing does not resemble any of the options, type a description in the Filing Description box and save changes.
-Your filing is non-confidential. - Payment account: select your previously-created Waiver account (see E-filing Appendix). - Under return date, click Verify to skip.
+Your filing is non-confidential. - Payment account: Waiver.
+See e-filing instructions on how to create a Waiver account fo CLSP cases. - Under Return Date, click Verify to skip.
 Save changes, agree to submission, review summary. - Once submitted, the Clerk's Office will send an e-mail confirming that the e-filing system has received your filings, and another one within 48 hours confirming if your filing has been accepted or rejected.
-If accepted, the email will include your file stamped copies,
+If accepted, the email will include your file-stamped copies, which you should save.
+If rejected, contact NIJC.

-STEP 3A: PERFECT SERVICE OF PROCESS
+STEP 3A: SERVICE OF PROCESS